Selsion/DSPMods/DSPOptimizations/README.md

 - Dense spheres with shells now impact the game's framerate much less
 	- e.g. the framerate with a single sphere layer with 5240 shells with the game paused went from 8 fps to 24 fps
 - Multithreading is added for the logic controlling belts going in and out of stations
 	- this should greatly reduce the CPU time under the "Storage" category in the performance window
 - Dyson node logic has been optimized to take 20% as long
 - Hidden sphere layers under construction cause less lag
 - Shadows can be disabled in the config

-### Other
-- Shadows can be disabled in the config
+## Commands
+The following commands may be used with the [developer console](https://dsp-wiki.com/Developer_Console):
+- `-resetLocalFactory`
+	- completely resets the factory data for the nearby planet.
+This can eliminate lag that would have persisted even after deleting all buildings
+	- requires a planet to be loaded
+	- does not reset terrain, vegetation, or veins
+- `-resetLocalSwarm`
+	- completely resets all swarms for the nearby star, deleting all sails.
+This can eliminate permanent save bloat
+	- requires the player to be near a star (within ~2 lyrs - the star name should be visible in the bottom left)
+- `-resetLocalSphereLayer layerId`
+	- instantly deletes a sphere layer without releasing sails
+	- requires the player to be near a star (within ~2 lyrs - the star name should be visible in the bottom left)
+	- `layerId` should be an integer between 1 and 10 corresponding to the ID of the sphere layer you wish to delete
+- `-resetAllSpheresAndSwarms`
+	- instantly deletes all dyson spheres and swarms for all stars.
+No sails will be released

 ## Installation
 This mod has a [Thunderstore release](https://dsp.thunderstore.io/package/Selsion/DSPOptimizations/).
 It's recommended that you install it with [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/) or another mod manager.